 Technically, you can cancel car insurance coverage at any point.
 However, your insurer may charge extra fees if you cancel car insurance immediately.

-Cancelation Penalties: Pro-Rating Versus Short-Rating
+Cancellation Penalties: Pro-Rating Versus Short-Rating

 Let’s say your insurer uses a pro-rated system.
 If you have a 12-month policy and cancel after four months, then you will receive back eight months of insurance premiums.
-If your insurer uses a short-rated cancelation fee system, then you will lose some of the remaining premium.
+If your insurer uses a short-rated cancellation fee system, then you will lose some of the remaining premium.

 Specific short-rating fees depend on the policy.
 Generally, short-rating fees are higher if you cancel early in your policy.

-Common Cancelation Policies for Insurers
+Common Cancellation Policies for Insurers